csomgyula/select2/doc/sync2.md

 1. first we need a preliminary assumption related to states
 1. prove some internal properties through a series of lemmas wich will be helpful in the proof
-1. finally prove first safety then
+1. finally prove the safety feature and then
 1. wait-freeness

 ### Assumption ###

-The proof builds upon the assumption that the read-write operations of any state provide [`linearizibility`](http://en.wikipedia.org/wiki/Linearizability) (ie. setting and getting `active`, `wait` etc. is consistent):
+The proof builds upon the assumption that the read-write operations of states are safe and wait-free, that is setting and getting `active`, `wait`, etc. states provide [`linearizibility`](http://en.wikipedia.org/wiki/Linearizability):

-**Assumption: If a write operation setting a state to a new value finishes before a read invocation, then the read operation must yield the this new value.** Formally:
+**Assumption: If a write operation yielding a new value for a state finishes before a read invocation, then the read operation must return this new value.** Formally:

-if a write operation setting a new value (`v`) initiated by thread i finishes before the read operation initiated by (possibly another) thread j:
+if a write operation setting a new value (`v`) initiated by `thread i` finishes before the read operation initiated by (possibly another) `thread j`:

     invoke_set(i, state, v) < return_set(i, state) < invoke_get(j, state) < return_get(j, state, w)

-then the read operation must yield the previously set value:
+then the read operation must return the previously set value:

     v = w